Zunysha/LeetCode/README.md

 - [**Problem 1-Two Sum Problem**](https://github.com/Zunysha/LeetCode/tree/main/Problem-1) - Given an array of integers and a target, find two numbers in the array that add up to the target.

 - [**Problem 2-Remove Duplicates from sorted array**](https://github.com/Zunysha/LeetCode/tree/main/Problem-2) - Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 Then return the number of unique elements in nums.

+- [**Problem 3- Remove Element from List**](https://github.com/Zunysha/LeetCode/blob/main/Problem-3/README.md) - Given an integer array nums and an integer val, remove all occurrences of val in nums in-place.
+The order of the elements may be changed.
+Then return the number of elements in nums which are not equal to val.